 Find useful facts and learn more about the development of the England Coast Path in the North West below.
 Select the blue tabs below for more details.

 The England Coast Path is a new walking route that will follow the entire coast of England.
 For the first time people will have the right of access around all our open coast.
-This includes – where appropriate – any land, other than the trail itself, which forms part of the Coastal Margin.
+This includes – where appropriate – many areas of land, other than the trail itself, which form part of the Coastal Margin.

-The England Coast will be the longest coastal walking route in the world when it is complete.
+The England Coast Path will be the longest coastal walking route in the world when it is complete.
 At the moment you can only walk some sections of the England Coast Path National Trail.
-In the North West, the following sections are open to the public (as of February 2020):
+In the North West, the following sections are open to the public (as of March 2021):

 There are route descriptions in the Further Information section of this website.